Sierra Nevada World Music Festival 2014

 And yet, every year, during the summer solstice, I am drawn to a world music festival deep in the hills of northern California, tucked away in Mendocino County and situated in the quaint little town of Boonville.
 The Sierra Nevada World Music Festival beckons music aficionados both spoiled and craving to navigate the winding countryside with the sole purpose of attending a three day celebration of culture, art, music and humanity.
 The experience is both contagious and addictive.

-Celebrating the festival’s 21st Anniversary this past June exemplifies the depth of organizational experience and human synchronicity required to produce and sustain a festival through the many cycles of evolving musical trends and community mores.
+Sierra Nevada World Music Festival 2014 celebrating the festival’s 21st Anniversary this past June exemplifies the depth of organizational experience and human synchronicity required to produce and sustain a festival through the many cycles of evolving musical trends and community mores.
 The festival is built on the devotion of reggae and world music fans embellished by their love for a culturally diverse and ethnically rich experience.
 Their commitment is nurtured by performances of old time legends, cutting edge rising stars and modern age stalwarts rooted in the consciousness of one love and human dignity.
 The opening tribute recognizing the Pomo Native Americans promotes a spiritual grounding, respecting and dignifying the values embraced by indigenous peoples, simultaneously reflecting alignment with critical Rastafarian principles.
 Native Americans and Rastafarians have both experienced extreme ravages of racism, cultural imperialism and oppressive laws that inhibit freedom of thinking and action while perpetuating the political machinery that rewards inequality, capitalists and politicians.
 It is only appropriate that SNWMF opens with the prayer and dances of the Pomo Native Americans who have full understanding and experience of the very Babylonian doctrines that have disrespected and disadvantaged those whose earthly desire is to live in harmony with the Creator and Mother Nature.

 This year, the SNWMF proudly presented and supported a special offering to reggae music industry professionals, a “Reggae Business Discussion” held a few hours before the gates opened to the public.
 The panel included a commendable list of industry experience, Lloyd Stanbury, Jamaican Entertainment Attorney and legal counsel to Chronixx, David Baram, New York based Entertainment Attorney and legal counsel to Bunny Wailer, Bob Andy, revered legendary reggae singer-songwriter and music producer, Warren Smith, CEO of SNWMF and moderator Sista Irie, photojournalist, reggae radio host and radio program producer.
 The panel was staged in response to the concerns of performers, music producers, managers, promoters and fans regarding the decline in Reggae music business activity and revenues within the North American music market.
 Over fifty persons representing a range of music and media professionals, including radio programmers and DJs, TV producers, photographers, magazine writers, record label executives, music distributors, show promoters, booking agents, artist managers, and attorneys participated in the panel discussion.
 A vibrant discussion pursued, one that will evolve by ongoing panels across North America.
 Issues raised included the lack of professionalism by key players within the industry, tax obligations of show promoters and international performers, the rise of homophobic lyrics and impact on artists and touring, lack of knowledge of the changing reggae industry by promoters and media, reduced emphasis on excellent songwriting and music production and the shift to digital and internet driven technology in music production, promotion and distribution.
 An official Reggae Business Network in North America (RBN-NA) will be established in the near future inviting those who attended to become seed members.